-Did you know that British asparagus is considered the most delicious in the world?
+Did you know that British asparagus is considered as the most delicious in the world?
 It's true!
 The beginning of the asparagus season in Britain symbolizes the arrival of spring.
+A cool, moderately dry spring usually means a fantastic crop.
 The season runs from late April (around St. George's Day) roughly until the summer solstice in late June.

+Asparagus might be cooked and enjoyed in so many ways for breakfast, lunch, and dinner.
 Thick asparagus is boiled in water and eaten either with white hollandaise sauce or butter.
-It also serves as an accompaniment to some stews.
-Thin asparagus cooks like green peas; it helps to pass the time in anticipation of pea season.
+It also serves as an accompagnateur to some stews.
+Thin asparagus cooks like green peas; it also helps to pass the time in anticipation of the pea season.

-Asparagus is eaten with one's hands, to touch it with a spoon shows an inability to live in "society."
-Green asparagus, which is traditionally considered overripe, also occupies a place of honour on the menu of English restaurants.
+Asparagus is eaten with one's hands, so to touch it with a spoon shows an inability to live in "society."
+Green asparagus, which is traditionally considered overripe, also occupies a place of honor on the menu of English restaurants.